imazen/folioxml/readme.md

 ## Test infobase

 Folio Views includes an excellent test infobase, FolioHlp, which uses all documented infobase features.
 We cannot legally redistribute this due to copyright, but if you have Folio Views, you should have access to this.

-## Exporting .nfo to .FFF

-When exporting to flat file, you should use the following options:

-* Check "Write comments to flat file"
-* Check "Write record IDs in record code <RD...>"
-* Check "Insert a definition include code <DI...>
-* Uncheck "Include full path to files referenced"
-* Set Default units: Inches.

-Folio Views and Folio Builder usually provide export functionality, although if the infobase is 'restricted', you may need to get permission from the publisher.

 ## Yaml configuration reference